The Mysterious Rider (1938 film)

 The Mysterious Rider is a 1938 American Western film directed by Lesley Selander and starring Douglass Dumbrille, Sidney Toler, and Russell Hayden.
-Written by Maurice Geraghty based on the 1921 novel The Mysterious Rider by Zane Gray, the film is about a notorious outlaw who returns to the ranch he once owned and takes a job disguised as a ranch hand.
+Written by Maurice Geraghty based on the 1921 novel The Mysterious Rider by Zane Grey, the film is about a notorious outlaw who returns to the ranch he once owned and takes a job disguised as a ranch hand.
 Unrecognized by the ranch's current owner, he waits patiently for an opportunity to expose the men who murdered his partner twenty years ago, framed him for the crime, and then stole his ranch.
-The film was later released for television in the United States as Mark of the Avenger.
+A previous adaptation of the story was released as a silent film in 1921, and the film was later released for television in the United States as Mark of the Avenger.

 Plot

 In the Arizona desert in the late 1800s, famed outlaw Pecos Bill (Douglass Dumbrille) and his sidekick Frosty Kilburn (Sidney Toler) hold up a stagecoach.
 During the raid, Bill takes money from a wealthy passenger and gives it to a poor woman passenger, then rides away.
 Having lived an outlaw life for the past twenty years, and still wanted for a murder he did not commit, Pecos Bill, whose real name is Ben Wade, decides to return to his home town disguised as a regular cowboy to see his now grown daughter.

 Meanwhile, Jack Bellounds (Weldon Heyburn), the son of the corrupt rancher William Bellounds (Stanley Andrews) who stole Ben's White Slider ranch, returns from prison and is given a ride back to the ranch by Ben's beautiful daughter Collie Wade (Charlotte Field), who was raised by his father.
 When Collie refuses his offer of marriage, the arrogant Jack races their horse-drawn carriage wildly through the desert.
 Seeing the runaway carriage, the gallant ranch forman Wils Moore (Russell Hayden) chases them down and stops the horses.
 As Wils rides off, Jack notices that Collie is attracted to Wils.

 When Ben and Frosty arrive at White Slider ranch, they get hired on as saddle makers, with Ben going by the name of Red Johnson.
 No one recognizes him—not even his daughter who hasn't seen him since her childhood.
 After settling in, Ben learns that 200 head of cattle have been stolen, and that Bellounds seems uninterested in finding the thieves.
 With the help of Frosty and Wils—one of the few honest men at the ranch—Ben intends to put a stop to the cattle rustling and restore the ranch to his daughter, the rightful owner.